Nobel Academy

-Nobel Academy Nripendra is a private co-educational school located in Kathmandu, Nepal established in 1988.
+Nobel Academy is a private co-educational school located in Kathmandu, Nepal established in 1988.
 The school educates pupils from Grade 1 to Grade 12, with specialized programs in Science, Management and Fine Arts at a higher secondary level.
-The institution provides HSEB courses approved by the Nepal Government, known as the "10+2 program" in the Faculties of Science and Management.
+The institution provides HSEB courses approved by the Nepal Government, known as the "10+2 program" in the Faculties of Science, Management and Fine Art.
 The academy has a fully equipped computer lab, a science lab and sports facilities.